johanamagnusson/hpc_tma881/assignment1/report.markdown

 Here, we can see under HEAP SUMMARY that there still is some memory in use when the program is done.
 Since this is 4000 bytes, we know that this is exactly the memory we allocated.
 The total heap usage is for our for loop and the summation.

-Under LEAK SUMMARY, we can see that the space we allocated is definitly lost.
-When reading up on valgrid, definitly lost means that there is no pointer to this block when the file is done.
+Under LEAK SUMMARY, we can see that the space we allocated is definitely lost.
+When reading up on valgrind, definitely lost means that there is no pointer to this block when the file is done.
 This is not so strange, since we only allocate the space, but do not use it.

 # Profiling